-- “True or False: 18-24 year olds are the highest porn users – False.
+- “True or False: 18-24 year olds are the highest users of internet porn like www.fuckedtube.xxx – False.
 12-17 use porn the most.”
 Wow, shocking.
 Maybe that’s because 18-24 year olds are actually having sex and are less curious about human sexuality because they’ve already learned about it?
 Oh wait, no, we’re supposed to be in shock that middle and high schoolers are looking at sexual things.
 Sorry.

 - “Women are more likely to act out their sexual urges, like casual sex, multiple partners, or affairs.”
 Um, no. Buss 2006 summarizes the many studies that show men desire casual sex more than women, and both sides would engage in the same amount since they need to be doing it with someone, assuming heterosexual sex.
 Men and women would on average have the same number of partners, but men desire more.
+This is why many men enjoy sex phone lines that can be discovered at https://www.live121chat.com/ to keep their sex drive sated.
 Laumann et al 1994 found that 25% of married men and 15% of married women had an extramarital affair at some point in their marriage.
 Nice try with the lies to slander women.

 The show opened with a nicely produced video set to some hip hop music (dude, they get us) about how horrible sex and porn is.
+It’s true that some people can become addicted to porn.
+But this problem can be solved by visiting pornaddiction.com and learning about the help available.
 They had some skeevy looking guy taking of advantage of what I have to think was a thirteen year old girl, especially since they had toys and children’s drawings everywhere.
 Afterward the pastor* comes out and tells us this is a reality (*Side note: I just want to make it clear that these are the “good” Christians who say Jesus loves everyone, only God judges, love the sinner hate the sin, yadda yadda).
 Yeah, sexual abuse of children is a reality, but it has nothing to do with pornography and should not be used as an emotional tool.
 But that’s the only tool they have.
 The entire two hour presentation contained nothing but emotional arguments and personal stories – those “facts” I listed above were as close as you get to “science.”
 To illustrate my point, here are some of the scare tactics they used at the beginning (bold is their arguments):

 - Senior citizens are the highest porn users.
 Doesn’t that make you want to throw up?
 Wow, way to marginalize an entire group of people for being sexual.
 Oh wait, that’s the whole point of this presentation.

 - A mother called us saying her 8 year old son stumbled upon a porn site.
-Yeah, he “accidentally” found it.
+Yeah, he “accidentally” found a site like fuckedgay just by going on the internet.
 Rigggghttt.